ViktorSky/simple-antibots/README.md

 • __Antibot__: detect if a user entering the community is a bot

+• __Antispam__: detect a spam message and delete it or ban the user

 • __Logger__: save ndc link of users banned by the bot

 ## Downloads